kavist/arjuna/readme.md

+# ⚠ This is just a hack ⚠

+> I am not the original maintainer of [Arjuna](https://github.com/idaman-id/arjuna/tree/master/docs).
+This repo is merely a hack to satisfy NPM Audit results, since the original package is not updated for a long time.
+Do not expect any bug fixes or new features out of this repo.

-# Arjuna 😎
+# Arjuna 😐
-Death simple nodejs boilerplate & utility wrapper
+Death simple Node.js boilerplate & utility wrapper

 ❓ Motivations
 ---